mitecars.com

 The car was sold as a Deluxe Model with an all-aluminum body for $15.00 less engine and batteries.
 It was also available as a Standard Model with a pre-formed balsa wood body for $12.50 less engine and batteries.

-The Standard Model shown in the photos is powered by a Forster .29 spark ignition engine.
+The Standard Model shown in the photos is powered by an Ohlsson 23 spark ignition engine which has been converted to glow plug ignition.

 Peerless also sold the gear drive assembly and the Track Grip Wheels separately, and these components found their way onto many home-built Class A cars.